delfick/harpoon/docs/docs/building_harpoon/section2/choosing_a_task.rst

     @an_action
     def build_and_run():
         collector = Collector()
-        # Oh wait! we need a reference to cli_args here!
+        # Oh wait! we need a reference to args_dict here!

 Well, we have two problems.
 Firstly we need reference to data we have in ``executor`` and secondly later on we want to already have collected our